Where Rats May Be Hiding

 Contact Plunkett's today for a FREE estimate!

 Rats may be difficult to control because of their elusive nature and their ability to move fast, which is why our services include the necessary products and techniques to eliminate your rat infestation.
 It is also important to correct any environments that may be inviting to rats and other rodents.

+There are several preventive measures to deter a rat infestation.
 The first step involves a building inspection.
-You can determine the extent of an infestation, location of possible shelter sites and entry points, and sources of food and water.
+This can determine the extent of an infestation, location of possible shelter sites and entry points, and sources of food and water.

 Proper sanitation is the best way to prevent rats and mice from becoming a problem.
 Some key steps that can be readily implemented are:

 - Remove paper clutter